-“mean it”, on the other hand, doesn’t stack up to the “studio” recording, and it gets a little muddled at the end. that’s partially due to the fact that we had to try to re-work the end of the song since i couldn’t scream my way to a climax the way i normally would, given the fact that we were playing at a dinner banquet for an audience of people several times our age. i did get to let loose more later on, because before long just about everyone had left and there wasn’t as much of a need to play it safe anymore (the banquet had gone more than an hour and-a-half over-time, so people were tired and in no mood to stick around for the live entertainment). the whole debacle is a long story that i won’t delve into here…i think i might have touched on it very briefly on the CONDOM MINTS page. suffice to say it was not the ideal gig for us.
+“Mean It”, on the other hand, doesn’t stack up to the studio recording, and it gets a little muddled at the end.
+Part of the blame rests with being forced to re-work the end of the song.
+I couldn’t scream my guts out the way I normally would since we were playing at a dinner banquet for an audience of people several times our age.
+I did get to let loose more later on, because before long just about everyone had left and there wasn’t as much of a need to play it safe anymore.
+The banquet lasted more than an hour and-a-half longer than advertised (thanks again in large part to that shithead Ken), so people were tired and in no mood to stick around for the live entertainment.
+The whole is a long story I won’t delve into here.
+Suffice to say it was not the ideal gig for us.

 Hey, at least we got this video footage out of it.

 With “Mean It”, I thought I would synchronize the video with my own audio recording for better sound quality.
 Larry got in closer with the camera for this one to get some better shots, and as a result the sound suffered a bit and the drums kind of overpowered everything else.
 My audio is an improvement, but it’s still very flawed.
 My voice is now really distorted, though the overall mix is more balanced than what the camera’s mic captured.
 Check out Gord’s fingers dancing all over the bass.
 You even get a full-on guitar solo from me, though it’s far from my most blistering work.
 There’s some pretty aggressive guitar playing squirreled away on those old GWD CDs, with me trying to strangle the instrument and let loose as a “lead guitarist” in some ways I haven’t really touched on since.